connelhooley/AkkaTestingHelpers/README.md

 }
 ```

 The `ResolvedTestProbe` method returns the `TestProbe` instance that the `UnitTestFramework` resolved that child as.
-It allows you assert messages that are sent to specific children.
+It allows you assert messages are sent to specific children.

 ### Asserting Replies From Children Are Processed Correctly